 An exaggerated rise in blood sugar following a meal.
 In people who don’t have diabetes, the pancreas secretes some insulin all the time.
-It increases its output as blood glucose rises following meals.
-In people with Type 2 diabetes, the pancreas can be sluggish about secreting insulin in response to a meal.
-This leads to postprandial hyperglycemia.
+It increases its output as blood glucose rises after meals.
+In people with Type 2 diabetes, the pancreas can be sluggish about secreting insulin in response to a meal, leading to postprandial hyperglycemia.
 Postprandial hyperglycemia may account for high hemoglobin A1C (HbA1c) levels in people with otherwise satisfactory blood glucose control.

-Postmeal blood glucose elevations pose a challenge to people with diabetes striving to maintain near-normal blood sugar levels.
-Insulin regimens of one or two injections of slow-acting insulin each day handle this challenge clumsily: The person must eat when the insulin is peaking, both to avoid hypoglycemia (low blood sugar) and to avoid postprandial hyperglycemia.
+Postprandial hyperglycemia presents a challenge to people with diabetes who are striving to maintain near-normal blood sugar levels.
+Insulin regimens of one or two injections of slow-acting insulin each day handle this challenge clumsily: the person must eat when the insulin is peaking, both to avoid hypoglycemia (low blood sugar) and to avoid postprandial hyperglycemia.
 Multiple injection regimens and insulin pumps provide more flexibility.
-A person can take Regular insulin half an hour to one hour before eating so that the insulin peak and glucose rise coincide.
-Using one of the three rapid-acting insulins — insulin lispro (brand name Humalog), insulin aspart (NovoLog), or insulin glulisine (Apidra) — before meals allows for even more flexibility and fine-tuning.
-Because they peak faster than Regular insulin, they can be taken within 15 minutes of eating.
-They also leave the body more quickly, losing effectiveness at the same time as blood glucose levels decline.
+A person can take regular insulin half an hour to one hour before eating so that the insulin peak and glucose rise coincide.
+Taking a rapid-acting insulin analog such as insulin lispro (brand name Humalog), insulin aspart (Novolog), or insulin glulisine (Apidra) can allow for even more flexibility and fine-tuning.
+The Food and Drug Administration approved a new faster-acting form of insulin aspart (Fiasp) in 2017.

 Want to learn about additional strategies for managing blood sugar after meals?
 Read “Strike the Spike II: Dealing With High Blood Sugar After Meals,” “Dealing With After-Meal Blood Sugar Spikes?
 Don’t Skip Breakfast” and “Walking Significantly Reduces After-Meal Glucose.”